MobilityLabs/reconnecting-women-vets/README.md

 * `cap deploy:setup`
     * You may have file permission problems after running this, if you do `sudo chown ubuntu:ubuntu <the folder>`
 * `cap deploy:check`
+* `ssh git@github.com` to add host key
 * `cap deploy`
+* If you get an error then ssh into server and do bundle install